MHASSAN206/reading-notes/README.md

 ## My reading journal for Code fellows TEST...
 ### Introduction.

-Hi everyone, my name is mahamud Hassan I live in South Seattle, originally moved from kenya .
-I had different jobs but now ready to learn coding.
+Hi everyone, my name is Mahamud Hassan I live in South Seattle, While I might be new to coding i believe this will bring a strong desire to learn and explore the world of programming and learn something new.

 ## Growth Mindset